"It's not what people don't know that hurts them. It's what they do know that just ain't so." -Will Rogers

 Level #1: Compliance—What We Have to Do

 Why do most farmers keep records?
-It’s sad to say that somebody—usually the government or a lender—is forcing them do it.
-From tax returns to crop insurance to FSA forms to a banker’s balance sheet, it’s the job every producer does grudgingly and sometimes half-heartedly.
+It’s sad to say that somebody—usually the government or a lender—is forcing them to do it.
+From tax returns and crop insurance to FSA forms and a banker’s balance sheet, it’s the job every producer does grudgingly and sometimes half-heartedly.
 Compliance records are indeed the “great equalizer”—a cost center that every business has to maintain, producing information that’s neither timely nor relevant for management decisions due to these limitations:

 Level #3: Decision Support—Where We Want to Go

 Timely, well-informed decision support is the real profit center and ultimate objective (therefore, “Level #3”) behind an information system.
 The Ferguson System, for example, was a classic example of using financial ratios and indices as means to an end: objective, timely decisions.